 Structure Of Hot Tub Filters

-Now that you know more about the structure of the spa, it’s time to figure out which part of the filter you need to know about.
-There are some small parts in the Whirlpool filter, but in most cases there are three main areas to watch out for.
+Now that you know more about the structure of the tub, it’s time to figure out the filter.
+Of course not all filters are the same but in general there are only 3 main parts that you should know.

-Base – This part of the filter is usually made of durable plastic or sometimes metal.
-Together with the locking ring it holds the filter and prevents it from moving.
+This part of the filter is usually made of durable plastic or sometimes metal.
+Together with the locking ring it holds the filter in place and prevents it from moving.
 It is usually connected to the pipelines so that water can move through the filter.

-Body – The body of the hot tub filter contains the cartridge, the cartridge seal and the bypass valve.
-The cartridge is the part of the filter that you are most interested in.
+The body of the hot tub filter contains the cartridge.
+The cartridge is the part of the filter that you are most interested in as this is what actually filters your water.
 It is the part that needs to be cleaned regularly and replaced about once a year.
-Most of the time this is a big cylinder that slides into the body of your filtration system.
-The cartridge seal is the part of the filter that holds the cartridge in place.
-The bypass valve allows water to move through the filter media.
+Most of the time this is a big white cylinder that slides into the body of your filtration system.

 How Do You Know It’s Time To Clean The Hot Tub Filter?